abrantesarthur/venni_backend/README.md

 make emulator
 ```

-This will start an emulator which will emulate the Cloud Functions and Firebase Realtime Database locally and whose UI will be available in the port `4000`.
-Note that other firebase resources, such as Authentication and Storage, will still run remotely in the project specified by the `functions/devAdminCredentials.json` file.
+The emulator will run the Cloud Functions locally and its UI will be available in the port `4000`.
+Note that other firebase resources, such as Database, Authentication and Storage, will still run remotely in the project specified by the `functions/devAdminCredentials.json` file.
+You can send request to the emulator from your apps by using the `httpsCallable` method of the `FirebaseFunctions` flutter library.

-In order to send requests to the emulated resources, you'll need to add a Bearer user identity token to the request Authorization header.
-You can retrieve this token by running the venni-rider app, signing in, and printing the result of calling `FirebaseAuth.instance.currentuser.getIdToken()` to the terminal.

 ### Deploying